-During 2020, Messrs.
-Kenneth E. MacNeill (President and Chief Executive Officer) and George H. Read (former Senior Vice President of Exploration and Development), through their respective consulting companies, held management and consulting contracts with the Company.
-Mr. MacNeill's monthly fees during the year ended December 31, 2020 were \$20 thousand (2019 - \$20 thousand).
+During 2021, Mr. Kenneth E. MacNeill (President and Chief Executive Officer), through his consulting company, held management and consulting contracts with the Company.
+Mr. MacNeill's monthly fees during the year ended December 31, 2021 were \$20 thousand (2020 - \$20 thousand).

 During the fourth quarter of 2020, the Company announced that Mr. Read had assumed the consultancy title of Senior Technical Advisor to the Company (see News Release dated October 14, 2020).
-Mr. Read will continue to fully support the Company with his considerable expertise and will continue to prepare technical information for the Company as a "Qualified Person" under the definition of NI 43-101.
-Prior to this announcement, Mr. Read's monthly fees as Senior Vice President of Exploration and Development were \$15 thousand (2019 - \$15 thousand).
+Mr. Read continues to support the Company with his considerable expertise and continues to prepare technical information for the Company as a "Qualified Person" under the definition of NI 43-101.
+Prior to this announcement, Mr. Read's monthly fees as Senior Vice President of Exploration and Development were \$15 thousand.

-Total compensation paid or payable to officers (including amounts paid through companies controlled by Messrs.
-MacNeill and Read) and to directors of the Company during the year ended December 31, 2020 was \$1.2 million (2019 - \$1.6 million).
-Of these amounts, \$1.0 million (2019 - \$1.2 million) was included in administration expense and \$0.2 million was included in exploration and evaluation expense (2019 - \$0.4 million).
-Included in these amounts are share-based payment transactions of \$0.6 million (2019 - \$1.0 million).
+Total compensation paid or payable to officers (including amounts paid through companies controlled by Mr. MacNeill) and to directors of the Company during the year ended December 31, 2021 was \$1.0 million (2020 - \$1.2 million).
+Of these amounts, \$1.0 million (2020 - \$1.0 million) was included in administration expense and \$0.0 million was included in exploration and evaluation expense (2020 - \$0.2 million).
+Included in these amounts are share-based payment transactions of \$0.4 million (2020 - \$0.6 million).